InfiniTimeOrg/InfiniTime/doc/contribute.md

 ## Language
 The language of this project is **C++**, and all new code must be written in C++.
 (Modern) C++ provides a lot of useful tools and functionalities that are beneficial for embedded software development like `constexpr`, `template` and anything that provides zero-cost abstraction.

 It's OK to include C code if this code comes from another library like FreeRTOS, NimBLE, LVGL or the NRF-SDK.

 ## Coding style
 The most important rule to follow is to try to keep the code as easy to read and maintain as possible.

- - **Indentation** : 2 spaces, no tabulation
+ - **Identation** : 2 spaces, no tabulation
  - **Opening brace** at the end of the line
  - **Naming** : Choose self-describing variable name
     - **class** : PascalCase